GlaDos28/Sochi_Android_App_Preparation/README.md

-# Sochi_App_Android_App_Preparation
+# Sochi_App_Android_App
-Preparation instructions to the Sochi Android Application
+Preparation instructions to- and source code of the Sochi Android Application